wearsshoes/novel-tongue/notes/Report writeup.md

 I took the text of Alice in Wonderland in English and Spanish from [Bilinguis](http://bilinguis.com/), which is an educational website that presents some public domain texts in multiple languages side by side.
 It's pretty neat, and I'd recommend it as a language learning tool.

 ### Processing sentence alignments
 Sentence alignment is the process of figuring out which sentences from each of two texts are the same as each other.
-For example:
+For example **TODO: GET NICER EXAMPLE**

 1.   > CHAPTER I.